nadinelin/nadinelin/README.md

-## Hi, I'm Nadine!
+## About Me
 - 🌱 Management Engineering Student at University of Waterloo
 - 🌳 Current Software Engineering Intern at ecobee
 - 🥯 Previous Fullstack Developer at Uptake
 - 🪑 Previous Data Scientist at Wysdom.AI
-- 🪜 Countinuously learning stuff!
+- 🪜 Continuously learning stuff!